 Low Success Rate

-Apparently, this is one of the most common cases when it comes to MLMs, so you should start getting used to this fact by now.
-In Usborne Books’ case, members are testifying how you can only earn so little selling their books.
-Of course, with a business opportunity in the field of books, it will definitely be hard to get leads.
+This is one of the most common cases when it comes to MLMs, so you should start getting used to this fact by now.
+In Usborne Books’ case, members are testifying about how you can only earn so little selling their books.
+Of course, with a business opportunity in the field of books, it will be hard to get leads.

 Hosting parties are only worse, too.
 Yes, the parties are only usually just for an hour.
-However, the preparation period could take a lot of time, calls, effort, and patience.
-There’s a lot going on behind the scenes.
+However, preparation could take time, calls, effort, and patience.
+A lot is going on behind the scenes.

-You can pour all your effort into this party, but there also the possibility no one wants to attend your party (reminds me back when I was a kid).
-Plus, the time spent in preparing is not worth the amount of money you can earn with it.
+You can pour all your effort into this party, but there’s also the possibility that no one wants to attend it (it reminds me of when I was a kid).
+Plus, the time spent preparing is not worth the amount of money you can earn with it.

-Good news, though, there’s still a recruitment program.
-Bad news, it is hard to recruit others in a business opportunity like this.
+The good news, though, there’s still a recruitment program.
+Bad news: recruiting others in a business opportunity like this is hard.

 Expensive Startup Cost

-What makes it worse is the expensive startup costs, oh, and don’t forget the recurring fees too!
-There is no guarantee that you can earn this back and you would have to sustain a possible loss.
+What makes it worse is the expensive startup costs, and don’t forget the recurring fees too!
+There is no guarantee that you can earn this back, and you would have to sustain a possible loss.
 That’s one thing to take note of.